Ayr: Parliamentary representation

-Scottish Parliament

 In the Scottish Parliament, the Ayr constituency was represented from 2000 to 2021 by Conservative MSP John Scott until he was defeated at the 2021 election by the SNP's Siobhian Brown.
 It was the first constituency in the Scottish Parliament to elect a Conservative MSP.
 The constituency also includes the towns of Prestwick and Troon.

 Ayr is also represented at Holyrood by the seven MSPs for the South Scotland electoral region.

-Council elections
+South Ayrshire Council

 Ayr is represented by 11 elected councillors on South Ayrshire Council, of which five belong to the Scottish Conservatives, four belong to the Scottish National Party and two belong to Scottish Labour.
 Below are a list of councillors elected to serve Ayr, sorted by ward:

+Provost of the Royal Burgh of Ayr

 As a former Royal Burgh, Ayr had a Provost as chief magistrate of the burgh council and the earliest recorded Provost is Nicholas de Fynvyk.
 The title of provost was retained by Kyle and Carrick District Council and South Ayrshire Council for their civic heads.
 The role of provost is now apolitical and carries a number of duties including chairing meetings of the council, acting as civic head representing South Ayrshire Council, promotion of South Ayrshire Council and networking with various organisations such as local businesses.

 A chain and robes are worn by the provost while undertaking their ceremonial duties.
 The Provost's chain was donated in June 1897 by James McLennan who was a Glasgow wine and spirit merchant who was born in Coylton and lived in Ayr.
 The official provost's robes have been provided by the council since 11 June 1923.
-In addition, South Ayrshire Council erects lamp posts with the Royal Burgh Coat of Arms emblazoned on the diffusers outside the official resident of the provost – this has been undertaken since 1854.
+In addition, South Ayrshire Council erects lamp posts with the Royal Burgh coat of arms emblazoned on the diffusers outside the official resident of the provost – this has been undertaken since 1854.

 Each newly elected provost enters their name into a Bible at the "Kirkin 'O The Council" service at Ayr Auld Kirk after each council election.
 The Bible in which the names are entered was acquired by the Kirk during the Provostship of Hugh Miller (1841–1855).
 The names of the provosts entered into the Bible are as follows:

 The current provost is Labour councillor Helen Moonie.

 List of Provosts of Ayr from 1560 to 1692, See Annals of Ayr in the olden time, 1560–1692, By John Pagan.
 Ayr: Alex Fergusson, 18 High Street, 1897.